RLemmond/MrRobogerNeighborhood/README.md

 Code: beepBoop(4, 5678, 987654)
 Expected Output: [4, 5678, 987654]

+Test: "It should substitute numbers containing 3 first, then 2, then 1, regardless of the presence of lower priority numbers"
+Code: beepBoop(13, 21, 32)
+Expected Output: ["Won't you be my neighbor?", "Boop!", "Won't you be my neighbor?"]

 Describe: generateList()

 Test: It should generate a list of the subsituted numbers from 0 to the user's number input